gvwilson/sensibleadventures/wrestler/wrestler.md

 *"But why?"
 I had not wanted to ask, or to weep.*

-"It's a good question," he said approvingly.
+"It's a good question," he said approvingly, a teacher pleased with his student.
-"I'm going to try to trap a demon like the ones I used at your camp, only much, much larger.
+"I'm going to try to bind a demon like the ones I used at your camp, only much, much larger.
-I need a lot of power to wrestle it, so..."
+I need a lot of power to do it---more than my people know how to control.
+When I read about how your shamans do magic..."
-He shrugged.*
+He shrugged.
+"It was a sign."*

 *"Traitor.
 You will be damned for this."*

 *He sighed.
 "Actually, if this works, I'll be the one doing the damning.".*

-*It took him two days to finish his pattern.
+*It took him two days to complete his pattern.
-He gave me water when he remembered, but no food.
+He gave me water but no food.
-By the time he was done I was light-headed and could not stop shivering.*
+By the time he was finished I was light-headed and could not stop shivering.*

 *He laid me out on the stone slab in the center of the cave and stripped off my parka and boots.
-*"Now, you may be wondering what your role is to be in our little play," Saknus said in the same voice my mother used with children when setting a broken bone.
+"Now, you may be wondering what your role is to be in our little play," Saknus said in the same voice my mother used with children when setting a broken bone.
 "Well, I need a treat to offer my demon as bait.
 And you, my friend, are going to be that for me."*